Joint Seat Allocation Authority 2024

 Rules For Change Branch

-The ICT-IOC has only one major stream i.e. Integrated M. Tech. in Chemical Engineering along with 6 minors (as stated above in the course structure).
-The minor subjects are allotted based on the student's 1st term (trimester) performance i.e. grades and the choices filled by the students.
-The allotment of the minors to the students will be completed at the end of 1st year (3rd trimester of 1st year and before the start of the first trimester of the second year).
+The ICT-IOC has ONLY ONE major stream i.e. Integrated M. Tech. in Chemical Engineering along with 6 minors (as stated above in the course structure).
+The minor subjects are allotted in 3rd Semester based on the student's performance i.e. grades in earlier semesters and the choices filled by the students.
 The students are equally divided into all six minors with maximum intake in any minor not exceeding more than 11.
 Once the allotment of the minor subject is done and approved by the competent authority, there is no change in minor selection.

 Faculty